 - Customer confidence—Compliance with ISO standards shows a commitment to quality, safety, and efficiency, which can build trust and confidence among customers and users.

-- Continuous improvement—ISO standards like ISO 13485 promote a culture of continuous improvement, encouraging manufacturers to constantly improve their products, services, and processes.
+- Continual improvement—ISO standards like ISO 13485 promote a culture of continual improvement, encouraging manufacturers to constantly improve their products, services, and processes.

 Using ISO standards for medical devices is about more than just compliance.
-It is a strategic tool that provides the framework to reduce risks, drive performance, with the goal of ensuring safe, effective, and high-quality medical device manufacture.
+It is a strategic tool that provides the framework to reduce risks and drive performance, with the goal of ensuring safe, effective, and high-quality medical device manufacture.